sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 >
 >When traveling in an inhomogeneous medium like air or translucent materials, light can be absorbed or scattered.
 >
->When absorption occurs, the light intensity decreases and the direction of the ray doesn’t change.
+>When absorption occurs, the light intensity decreases and the direction of the ray doesn't change.
 >>[!example] Objects that absorb light
 >
->When scattering occur, the ray direction changes randomly and doesn’t change its intensity.
+>When scattering occur, the ray direction changes randomly and doesn't change its intensity.
 >
 >>[!example] Objects that scatter light
 >>